History, Design and Philosophy Behind Central Park in New York City

 The Design Competition

 The Board of Commissioners held a competition for the park's design.
-Fredrick Law Olmstead and Calvert Vaux partnered to submit the Greensward Plan.
+Frederick Law Olmstead and Calvert Vaux partnered to submit the Greensward Plan.
 Olmstead was the site manager of the park at the time and had a deep knowledge of the land.
 Vaux was a practicing architect well-versed in technical drawing and artistic rendering.
 Together, they offered a well-balanced proposal addressing technical/practical issues and a highly intellectual and artistic solution based on the fundamentals of naturalistic design principles.
 Their design was also intended to showcase the city's democratic values.
 The commissioners selected their plan to construct the park.

 The Design Philosophy of the Park